Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/pages/activities/nfcore_proteinfold_pawsey.md

 - Models can be made to work with AMD hardware available at Pawsey.

 ### Completed:
-- [x] Build AMD compatible container for AlphaFold2
+- [x] Build AMD compatible container for AlphaFold2.
-- [x] Build AMD compatible container for Boltz-1
+- [x] Build AMD compatible container for Boltz-1.
-- [x] Build AMD compatible container for ESMFold
+- [x] Build AMD compatible container for ESMFold.

 ### In Progress:
-- [ ] Adapt containers for compatibility with nfcore proteinfold
+- [ ] Adapt containers for compatibility with nfcore proteinfold.
-- [ ] Test nfcore proteinfold workflow at Pawsey
+- [ ] Test nfcore proteinfold workflow at Pawsey.

 ### Future:
-- [ ] Build AMD compatible container for Boltz-2
+- [ ] Build AMD compatible container for Boltz-2.
-- [ ] ProteinFold config optimized for Pawsey
+- [ ] ProteinFold config optimized for Pawsey.

 ### Contributors: